OleksandrGalaiev/SweetTv/README.md

-This is demo project of streamming TV service.
+This is demo project of streamming TV service - SweetTv Ukraine.
 Project based on Playwright framework, with Typescript code For using:
 1) Clone project from github